lavallone/WSD_with_LLM/README.md

-## ⚡️ LLeMantiX: A Novel Benchmark for Measuring Lexical Semantic Capabilities of Instruction-Tuned Large Language Models
+## ⚡️ LLMantics: A Novel Benchmark for Measuring Lexical Semantic Capabilities of Instruction-Tuned Large Language Models